zilliztech/zdoc/docs/tutorials/data/data-import-export/data-import/data-import.md

 sidebar_label: "Data Import"
 beta: FALSE
 notebook: FALSE
-description: "A comprehensive guide on how to import data to Zilliz Cloud, taking you from zero to hero. | Cloud"
+description: "Zilliz Cloud supports data import from various storage options, including AWS S3, GCP Storage, and Azure Blob Storage, as well as formats such as Parquet (recommended), JSON, and NumPy files.
+In this chapter, you will find the procedure for importing data in the supported formats from these storage options. | Cloud"
 type: origin
 token: T5BnwoXuFiwXyekEJ1ZcfaJGnqd
 sidebar_position: 1